-- 1. "Qualified member" means a person who is any of the following: - a.
-A member of the Armed Forces of the United States who has been deployed during a period of military conflict to an area designated as a combat theater or combat zone by the President of the United States, or - b.
-A member of the National Guard who has been deployed during a period of military conflict, or - c.
-A member of the Reserves who has been deployed during a period of military conflict. - 2.
-"Period of military conflict" means either of the following: - a.
-A period of war declared by the United States Congress, or - A period of deployment for which a member of a reserve component is ordered to Active Duty, as defined in Military & Veterans Code section 395.10 - 3.
-Substitution of Paid Leave This leave is unpaid leave, except that an employee shall use accrued vacation time prior to taking leave without pay.
+- a.
+"Qualified member" means a person who is any of the following: - i.
+A member of the Armed Forces of the United States who has been deployed during a period of military conflict to an area designated as a combat theater or combat zone by the President of the United States, or - ii.
+A member of the National Guard who has been deployed during a period of military conflict, or - iii.
+A member of the Reserves who has been deployed during a period of military conflict. - b.
+"Period of military conflict" means either of the following: - i.
+A period of war declared by the United States Congress, or - ii.
+A period of deployment for which a member of a reserve component is ordered to Active Duty, as defined in Military & Veterans Code section 395.10. - c.
+Substitution of Paid Leave

+This leave is unpaid leave, except that an employee shall use accrued vacation time prior to taking leave without pay.